Aurora, WV Demographics

 A map of Aurora's Population by Race

-Of the 439 places in West Virginia, Aurora is the 349th most populous.
+Aurora is ranked the 300th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Aurora was ranked the 349th most populous place in the 2020 Census.

 Aurora's White Population